 On the other hand, if the Digital Crown on your Apple Watch feels stuck, or as if there’s too much resistance in rotating it, the problem might be debris stuck in your watch.
 You should follow Apple’s instructions and clean the Digital Crown on your Apple Watch to fix this.

 If your Apple Watch is suddenly not showing notifications, it could be a very annoying problem to deal with.
 Here’s what you can do to try and solve it.

 Make Sure Watch is Unlocked

-When the watch is locked you will see a padlock icon on the top of the watch.
-Otherwise, just tap on the screen and the watch should prompt you for the passcode to unlock it.
+When the watch is locked, you see a padlock icon on the top edge of the screen.
+Otherwise, you can tap on the screen, and the watch should prompt you for the passcode to unlock it.

 Just unlock your watch, and the notifications will start showing up again.

 So you have not set a passcode on your watch, and it is unlocked but still not showing notifications?
 Chances are, you accidentally turned on ‘Do Not Disturb’ mode on your Apple Watch.
 Open the Control Center on your Apple Watch and ensure that DND mode is off.
 It is the moon icon highlighted in the screenshot below.